 You may initially find in your search that many places require some experience to become a member of their staff, which can sometimes be frustrating to someone who has completed their training and is ready to get started.
 Thankfully, there are several great options you can look into for junior phlebotomy vacancies without experience.

-There is actually a huge demand for phlebotomists in the medical field today, and there are recruiters from hospitals, labs, etc. who are regularly sent to certification sites in order to look for people interested in getting started in the industry right away.
+There is a huge demand for phlebotomists in the medical field today, and there are recruiters from hospitals, labs, etc. who are regularly sent to certification sites to look for people interested in getting started in the industry right away.
 While you’re completing your training, be on the lookout for these recruiters, or any information they might bring with them.
 Check bulletin boards, online forums, etc., for potential opportunities, as well.

 Internships for phlebotomists at hospitals, doctor’s offices, etc. are available, and again, these are often unpaid.
-However, you’re likely gain preference for a job at the medical facility you’re interning at over time, so it’s almost as though you’re getting on-the-job experience, or just an ‘extended’ training period throughout your internship.
+However, you’re likely to gain preference for a job at the medical facility you’re interning at over time, so it’s almost as though you’re getting on-the-job experience or just an ‘extended’ training period throughout your internship.

-It never hurts to go to your local hospital(s) or doctor’s offices, and ask if they’re looking for phlebotomy technicians.
-Many times, medical facilities can be understaffed, and may not post their every need on job forums, etc. The worst thing that can happen is you might get turned down, or they may tell you all of their staff needs are currently met, but you could also be coming in at just the right time for them, when they’re looking for someone with your skills.
+It never hurts to go to your local hospital(s) or doctor’s offices and ask if they’re looking for phlebotomy technicians.
+Many times, medical facilities can be understaffed, and may not post their every need on job forums, etc. The worst thing that can happen is you might get turned down, or they may tell you all of their staff needs are currently met, but you could also be coming in at just the right time for them when they’re looking for someone with your skills.

 If you take the time to go through the right training, knowing where to find entry level phlebotomy jobs is important, so don’t be afraid to use all of your resources and fresh ideas to create possible opportunities for yourself.
 Becoming a phlebotomist is a job that requires no prior experience, and because phlebotomists are in high demand, finding a job quickly should be fairly easy, as long as you know where to look, and as long as you’re willing to put yourself out there.